ghxiao/morph-xr2rml/README.md

 ```
 Property `query.file.path` is ignored and queries can be submitted using either HTTP GET or POST methods as described in the [SPARQL protocol](https://www.w3.org/TR/rdf-sparql-protocol/) recommendation.

-For SPARQL SELECT queries, the XML, JSON, CSV and TSV serializations are supported.
+For SPARQL SELECT and ASK queries, the XML, JSON, CSV and TSV serializations are supported.

-For SPARQL DESCRIBE and CONSTRUCT queries, the supported serializations are RDF/XML, RDF/XML-ABBREV, N-TRIPLE, N-QUAD, TURTLE and N3.
+For SPARQL DESCRIBE and CONSTRUCT queries, the supported serializations are RDF/XML, N-TRIPLE, N-QUAD, TURTLE, N3 and JSON-LD.

 ### Examples for MongoDB